metno/bliss_rr/README.md

-# bliss_rr
+# Bayesian statistical interpolation for spatial analysis of precipitation - bliss_rr
-Bayesian statisticaL Interpolation for Spatial analySis of precipitation
+Program for spatial interpolation